arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 }
 ```

-But we cannot write if else blocks using flower brackets in Angular.
+But we cannot write if else blocks using flower brackets in HTML.
 Because our HTML file should only contain markup elements.

 The ideal soultion will be, we should replace `if else` condition blocks with some html markup element something similar like below.